 Removing possums from your property

 Possums are extremely territorial, nocturnal and arboreal in habit.
-Evidence has shown that a possum released outside its home territory will die due to predation by cats, dogs and foxes, vehicles, and stress related trauma and starvation as they attempt to find an alternative refuge.
+Evidence has shown that a possum released outside its home territory will die due to predation by cats, dogs and foxes, vehicles, stress related trauma and starvation as they attempt to find an alternative refuge.

 Possums need to be released at dusk or after dark no more than 150 metres away from the point of capture and near something it can immediately climb, such as a tree or tall fence, otherwise it will not survive.
 Remember to block off the access points into your roof and to provide a possum house if you intend to try trapping.
 Be gentle with the animal.

 Sick and injured possums